 Artificial intelligence is one of the largest drivers for this change in the FinTech industry, which is experiencing great transformation.
-AI in FinTech transforms financial services into becoming more customer-centric and efficient while optimizing operations and reducing risks.
+AI in FinTech supports digital banking transformation by making financial services more customer-centric and efficient while optimizing operations and reducing risks.
 The key to the new opportunities that AI creates by presenting practical solutions across the financial ecosystem are the processing of large datasets and task automation.

 The Role of AI in FinTech

-Artificial intelligence is therefore transforming the way financial services get delivered and consumed.
+Artificial intelligence is therefore transforming the way financial services get delivered and consumed through machine learning in finance.
 From algorithmic trading to fraud detection, AI now impacts industry through the various aspects of automation, cost savings, and more accurate decision-making abilities.

 1. Automating Customer Service with AI

 Customer service is probably one of the most traditional uses of AI in FinTech.
-AI-based chatbots and virtual assistants back up the banks, payment processors, and other financial firms in providing an improved customer service delivery.
+Generative AI in banking powers AI-based chatbots and virtual assistants back up the banks, payment processors, and other financial firms in providing an improved customer service delivery.
 These intelligent systems use NLP to understand the language being communicated through customers and respond in real-time.
 For example, chatbots provide 24/7 customer support by answering simple queries or guiding customers navigating online banking systems without humans’ involvement.

 Virtual assistants in FinTech can be used for solving more complicated tasks, such as walk-through procedures on how to apply for loans, manage an investment portfolio, and even execute transactions.
 Artificial intelligence eliminates response delays and consequently reduced waiting time and offers much better service delivery to the customers while alleviating the human agents of loads of workloads.